+Inequality \eqref{regretdecompositioninequality} plays a key role in the analysis by relating the cumulative constraint violation with the universal dynamic regret through the Lyapunov function.

-Since the surrogate function $\hat{f}_t$ involves a term $\Phi'(Q(t)),$ its Lipschitz constant cannot be bounded \emph{a priori} as the CCV $Q(t)$ could potentially grow indefinitely with time.
-Because of this, Algorithm \ref{COCOAlgonew1} passes the surrogate costs to the \textsf{AHAG} algorithm, which does not require any upper bound to the Lipschitz constants of the cost functions.
-Plugging in the universal dynamic regret bound from Theorem \ref{meta_dyn_reg_ogd2} for the surrogate cost functions, \eqref{regretdecompositioninequality} yields the following:
+Since the surrogate cost function $\hat{f}_t$, defined in Eqn.\ \eqref{surr-cost23}, involves a time-varying factor $\Phi'(Q(t)),$ its Lipschitz constant cannot be bounded \emph{a priori} as the CCV $Q(t)$ could potentially grow indefinitely.
+Because of this, Algorithm \ref{COCOAlgonew1} passes the surrogate costs to the Lipschitz-adaptive $\mathsf{AHAG}$ algorithm, described in Algorithm \ref{alg:AdaHedgeGrad}, which does not require any fixed upper bound to the Lipschitz constants of the cost functions.
+Plugging in the universal dynamic regret bound from Theorem \ref{meta_dyn_reg_ogd2} for the surrogate cost functions, the regret decomposition inequality \eqref{regretdecompositioninequality} yields the following: